andres-erbsen/dename-writeup/dename.md

 provides strong security guarantees in the face of server compromises.
 In the X.509 certificate authority system used by the web, a single compromised certificate authority server allows an adversary to break all security guarantees.
-In contrast, `dename` guarantees security as long as just one of the servers remains honest.
+By contrast, `dename` guarantees security as long as just one of the servers remains honest.
 To achieve these goals, `dename` provides a simple design built around three key ideas:
 (1) Require all servers to reach consensus on the assignment of names